OttoChu/Hunter-Vs-Prey/README.md

 - Teleporter ability removes the fog when teleporting to a new location.

-    - This is due to the fog is only applied when printing in print_game_state() function.
+    - This is because fog is only applied when printing in the print_game_state() function.
     The fog should also be applied to the teleport map as well.

     - Additional note:
-        - If the user tries to teleport to a tile that is covered by fog, the user will not be able to teleport.
+        - If the user tries to teleport to a tile covered by fog, the user will not be able to teleport.
-        - This will remove the an ability charge from the user.
+        - This will remove an ability charge from the user.

 ## Future Updates